Is Specialist Maths Worth It? 7 Steps to Master Maths

 Step 7: Learn from your Mistakes

-The magical last step to achieving an A in Maths C. If you’ve followed the rest of the guide properly, you’ve given yourself the best possible chance of succeeding in this subject.
+The magical last step to succeeding in Specialist Maths.
+If you’ve followed the rest of the guide properly, you’ve given yourself the best possible chance of succeeding in this subject.

 However, you’re still probably going to make mistakes along the way unless you’re that student who scored a perfect VHA 10 and didn’t lose a mark all year.
 For the rest of us mortals, we will make mistakes and that’s fine, everyone does.
 Just make sure you learn from them.
 Don’t let a vector question trip you up twice.